Skip to main content

 OCT (Optical Coherence Tomography)

 A diagnostic imaging test (92134) that produces cross-sectional retinal images.
-Frequently bundled with the comprehensive eye exam by payers unless separate medical necessity is documented with a distinct diagnosis.
+Frequently bundled with the full eye exam by payers unless separate medical necessity is documented with a distinct diagnosis.

 Anti-VEGF Injection